–

 The Passenger Vessels Services Act (often incorrectly referred to as The Jones Act) prohibits passenger vessels from servicing serial US ports unless they were built & registering in the US & manned by a US crew.
 Foreign vessels are only exempt if a stop in a foreign port is included in every itinerary & the passengers must travel to that port on the subject ship.

-The cost to build a large enough ship (ie: a yacht) in the US is prohibitive, as is the cost to convert a ferry or cargo ship.
-The proposed host ship, in contrast, is both US-built & large enough for the intended use, as it is certified to transit up to 20 miles offshore.
-In checking, the subject ship is the ONLY US-built ship currently available that is practical and affordable for joint clinic & passenger service, as well as either currently, compliant with international & US environmental standards, & compliant with International Maritime & SOLAS (Safety of Life At Sea) current standards, or quickly, & affordably able to be made compliant.
+The cost to build a large enough ship (ie: a yacht) in the US, which complies with all maritime regulations, is prohibitive, as is the cost to convert a ferry or cargo ship.
+The proposed host ship, in contrast, is both US-built & large enough for the intended use, as it is certified to transit up to 20 miles offshore, & is already USCG, SOLAS & MARPOL compliant...whereas the cost to reproduce it in today's morket is likely to exceed $25-30MM w/o the clinic FF&E. In checking, the subject ship is the ONLY US-built ship currently available that is the right size, practical and affordable for joint clinic & passenger service, as well as either currently, compliant with international & US environmental standards, & compliant with International Maritime & SOLAS (Safety of Life At Sea) current standards, or quickly, & affordably able to be made compliant.

-Together with importing the clinic’s FF&E & medications from governments certified, but non-US sources, Mariner Medical’s startup budget is less than half of the $20MM others have proposed…and that budget includes over $1.5MM in operating reserves.]
+Together with importing the clinic’s FF&E & medications from governments certified, but non-US sources, Mariner Medical’s startup budget is less than half of the $20MM others have proposed (which, as noted, was not adequate for other vessel options)…and that startup budget includes over $1.6MM in operating reserves.]

 HOME